Instruction: DIY filament dry box – the ANYBOX V2

 Used 3D printing filament and 3D printer

-For this instruction Prusament PETG Prusa Orange* Filament was printed on a Prusa i3 MK3s* 3D printer with a standard 0.4 mm nozzle.
+For this instruction mostly Prusament PETG Prusa Orange* Filament was printed on a Prusa i3 MK3s* 3D printer with a standard 0.4 mm nozzle.

-Approximately 265 g PETG filament* is needed for all required parts of one filament box.
-At a price per kilo of EUR 29.90, this is around EUR 7.90 in material costs for one filament box.
-The total 3D printing time for all required components is approx. 28 hours.
+The total 3D printing time for all required components is approx. 38 hours.
 To calculate the total 3D printing time, all printing times are added up, whereby the total number of pieces of a component is always printed at once.

-Because of the higher stability and the low warpage, I recommend a PETG* filament.
-The parts could be also be printed with ABS or ASA*, but these place higher demands on the 3D printer and operator.
-The widespread material PLA* is not recommended because technically more demanding parts are not stable enough due to the more brittle nature and the lower layer adhesion of this material.
+Because of the higher stability and the low warpage, I recommend PETG filament.
+The parts could be also be printed with ABS or ASA, but these place higher demands on the 3D printer and operator.
+The widespread PLA is not recommended because technically more demanding parts are not stable enough due to the more brittle nature and the lower layer adhesion of this material.
 In particular, the clamping jaws of the Filament_Outlet can fail, see the safety information.

 It is essential to print the Filament_Outlets with 100% infill and a mechanically resilient material (PETG, ABS, ASA, etc.).
 Tests of an external tester have shown that these components, printed with PLA, can break when they are clamped or after a while after assembly.